Home/Compare/Best Halal Stock Screeners Compared

 Minimum depositN/AN/AN/A

-Shariah signalCertified by AAOIFICertified by AAOIFICertified by AAOIFI
+Shariah signalCertified by AAOIFICertified by AAOIFICertified by AAOIFI-based screening reference

-StrengthsReal-time Shariah compliance screening; Portfolio tracking and analysis; Dividend purification calculator100% free to use; AAOIFI-compliant screening; Simple mobile appFree halal stock screening; Portfolio tracking; Educational content
+StrengthsReal-time Shariah compliance screening; Portfolio tracking and analysis; Dividend purification calculatorFree tier plus Zoya Pro subscription; AAOIFI-compliant screening; Simple mobile appFree halal stock screening; Portfolio tracking; Educational content

 Watch outsReview country availability, total cost, product restrictions, and Shariah documentation before committing.Review country availability, total cost, product restrictions, and Shariah documentation before committing.Review country availability, total cost, product restrictions, and Shariah documentation before committing.